barbarahelena/transcriptomics-gluc-charite/README.md

 Unique gene hit counts were calculated by using featureCounts from the Subread package v.1.5.2.
 The hit counts were summarized and reported using the gene_id feature in the annotation file.
 Only unique reads that fell within exon regions were counted.
 If a strand-specific library preparation was performed, the reads were strand-specifically counted.

+Mean total reads for 6 samples was 25900258, with an SD of 2101237 of which 99.2% were mapped.
+Mean total counts were 22802992 with an SD of 1813921.

 ## DGE analyses
 Genes with less than 5 counts across samples were filtered out.
 We used DESeq2 (v.1.36.0) to assess the differentially expressed genes between control and glucagon-stimulated samples (see `deseq2.R`).
 For these analyses, the formula Gene ~ Condition was used, with a Wald test and parametric fit.
 Genes with a P-value <0.01 were considered as differentially expressed between control and glucagon conditions.
 Gene counts were normalized using DESeq2’s median of ratios method to account for sequencing depth and RNA composition.

 ## Plots
 See the `plots.R` script.
 The following plots were drawn: